WalletConnect/WalletConnectKotlinV2/README.md

 WalletConnectClient.approve(approveParams)
 ```
-To send a approval for the Session Proposal, pass the Session Proposal public key, ttl, and topic along with the list of accounts to the  WalletConnectClient.approve function.
+To send an approval for the Session Proposal, pass the Session Proposal public key, ttl, and topic along with the list of accounts to the  WalletConnectClient.approve function.

 ### **Session Rejection**
 ```kotlin